-Adalia graduated at the month after her 18th birthday with a high school diploma and AA degree from our local community college.
+Iris graduated the month after her 18th birthday with a high school diploma and AA degree from our local community college.
 Her very first classroom experience was when she was 16 and took her first college classes.

 Judah graduated with a high school diploma and AA degree at age seventeen.
 At age nineteen he graduated with honors, from Central Washington Univerity.
 At age 21 he became a Washington State Trooper.

-Tilly graduated with her high school dimploma and AA degree at age seventeen.
+Tilly graduated with her high school diploma and AA degree at age seventeen.

 Enoch graduated with his high school diploma and AA degree at age eighteen.
 At twenty, he is in his senior year at Central Washington University, is an RA, and is paying his own way through college.

-So, yes, our kids have done just fine despite dealying formal education.
+So, yes, our kids have done just fine despite delaying formal education.

 My Advice on Delaying Formal Education

 As long as you provide a nurturing environment with a nurturing environment, provide stimulating experiences for your child, respond to their questions, and keep them by your side during your daily activities.

 In a nutshell: